Japan

 Discipline

 Towards the end of my stay, I came home to find a tent set up in the empty block next door.
-"It's Takeshi's punishment," I was told, though not what the crime was.
-"He has to sleep outside for three nights."
-'Cool,' I thought.
-'Not much worry about curfews if you're sleeping in a tent.'
-It was set up quite comfortably with a futon and a cassette deck, but apparently Takeshi didn't like it.
-When I came home the following day, the tent was gone.
-"He was too scared to stay outside," Okaasan told me, laughing, "so he came inside at one o'clock this morning."
-Which meant that they'd left the door unlocked for him as well.
+“It’s Takeshi’s punishment,” I was told, though not what the crime was.
+“He has to sleep outside for three nights.”
+‘Cool,’ I thought.
+‘Not much worry about curfews if you’re sleeping in a tent.’… Continue reading Discipline

 It’s Not Wrong